apolovinka/yogaeasy_challenge/README.md

 ### Ways for Improvements

 * Add an intermediate repository layer between Services and Networking in order to encapsulate the data caching mechanism
 * Add a model to the Presenter layer which will take a responsibility to have a mapped data from a Model that is required for presenting on a screen.
-The concept of its use is not to use shared Model objects across multiple layers, but to have independent models for Presentation and Repository
+The concept of its use is not to use shared Model objects across multiple layers, but to have independent models for Presentation and Repository layers
-* Add a data persistency manager that would give more flexibility to data management e.g. persisting data in memory or a disc, configuration of persistent data lifetime
+* Add a data persistency manager that would give more flexibility to data management e.g. persisting data in memory or a disk, configuration of a persistent data lifetime
 * Add an application appearance class that will describe UI appearance customization in one place e.g. UINavigationBar.appearance()